 Employers are constantly fine tuning their application process to identify unique students from the rest of their cohort to employ powerful, well organised students into their work force.
 Thus, it’s important to equip a bank of desirable skills, behaviours and habits to excel their potential in receiving your dream job.

-Below are a set of questions for you to evaluate your time management skill:
+Below are a set of questions you should ask yourself to evaluate your time management skill:

 The questions above are used to enlighten your thinking towards a variety of ways you can manage your time more efficiently.
 These are just suggestions.